cbworden/shake-doc/products.rst

 GeoJSON, KML, GIS, Raster, and other formats.
-The USGS Earthquake Program Web pages employ `Leaflet <http://leafletjs.com/>`_, an open-source JavaScript library that suitable for mobile-friendly interactive maps (see, for example, :num:`Figure #napa-contours`.
+The USGS Earthquake Program Web pages employ `Leaflet <http://leafletjs.com/>`_, an open-source JavaScript library that suitable for mobile-friendly interactive maps (see, for example, :num:`Figure #napa-contours`).
 Many of the interactive features are geared towards balancing the experience for both desktop as well as mobile visitors (:num:`Figure #napa-mobile`).
-Since the interactive maps are zoomable, it is convenient to select (by "clicking") individual stations to query station information and amplitudes (see the example in :num:`Figure #napa-stationpopup`).
+Since the interactive maps are zoomable, it is convenient to select individual stations to query station information and amplitudes (see the example in :num:`Figure #napa-stationpopup`).
-The interactive map also allows users to select specific layers, including seismic stations, and DYFI? geocoded intensity stations (:num:`Figure #napa-dyfi`).
+The interactive map also allows users to select and show (or not) specific layers, including seismic stations, and DYFI? geocoded intensity stations (:num:`Figure #napa-dyfi`).